Hamilton Car Accident Lawyer

 - In Marion County, home to Hamilton, Alabama, there were a total of 466 traffic crashes in 2020, as well as seven fatalities.

 While these numbers may seem overwhelming, if you’ve suffered injuries from a car wreck, our Hamilton car accident attorneys at Mama Justice know that you and all car accident victims are more than just another statistic, and we may be able to help.
 Call today to speak with an experienced car accident attorney, and take the first steps to get the legal representation you deserve.

 Serious car accidents can cause a variety of catastrophic injuries and even death.
 An individual who sustains injuries in a car accident is likely to need medical treatment, and as a result, they will accrue significant medical expenses.
-In fact, an average single night hospital stay can cost well over $10,000, depending on an individual’s health insurance company, or lack thereof.
-Being forced to stay at a hospital for medical treatment or being physically limited due to serious injuries will frequently force injured victims to endure lost wages, as they are unable to work and get paid.
+An average single-night hospital stay can cost well over $10,000, depending on an individual’s health insurance company, or lck thereof.
+Being forced to stay at a hospital for medical treatment or being physically limited due to serious injuries will frequently force injured victims to endure lost wages, as they cannot work and get paid.
 Some examples of common car accident injuries include:

 In addition to a costly visit to a medical professional and the potential need for extended treatment, car accident injuries can leave lasting psychological impacts that might require therapy or other attention.
 Examples of this include post-traumatic stress disorder, severe anxiety or depression, and the development of phobias related to transportation.

 One research study published in the National Library of Medicine showed that up to 67% of motor vehicle accident victims experience depression after a crash while up to 47% have elevated anxiety or driving phobia.
 An additional 20% to 40% suffered from post-traumatic stress disorder.
 These numbers are startling and exemplify the impact a car accident can have on someone’s life.